naydevops/wizard/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## ⚙️ Compiling (Advanced)

+If you're a little skeptical of downloading a random .exe online, I don't blame you.
+To prevent this, you're more than welcome to compile this yourself via Visual Studio, Rider or any other IDE.
+Open up the Microsoft .sln file, ensure you have .NET 8 installed and proceed to compile under the included 'Release' configuration.
+This will create your compiled .exe file.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make wizard better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".